KOSASIH/ExoTech-Trailblazer/README.md

 Next, we will [train](train_the_model.py) the machine learning model using linear regression.

 Now that our model is trained, we can use it to make predictions on new data.
-Let's define a function that takes in the factors (gravity, alignment, and fuel) and returns the [predicted trajectory].
+Let's define a function that takes in the factors (gravity, alignment, and fuel) and returns the [predicted trajectory](predict_trajectory.py).